dapr/dapr/tests/perf/report/charts/README.md

 - `-input`: path to the report, `.gz` is decompressed transparently (default `./test_report_perf.json`)
 - `-version`: output subdirectory under `charts/` (default `master`)
+- `-infra`: description of the infrastructure the run executed on, shown at the top of generated READMEs.
+CI passes the AKS node pool description from `tests/test-infra/azure-aks.bicep`; set it to your own cluster spec for local runs so results stay comparable.

+Each generated per-API README starts with a "Throughput per resource" table: iterations/sec for each scenario alongside the app and sidecar CPU/memory it consumed, plus derived iterations/sec per CPU core and per GB of memory (app + sidecar combined).
+This is the headline efficiency metric for comparing scenarios and versions on the same infrastructure.

 Set `CHARTS_DEBUG=1` for verbose output on how tests are classified.